JonathanGodar/mcmultiplayercontroller/README.md

 This was a project intended for my friends to be able to start my minecraft server.
 It also served as a way for me to learn async Rust and gRPC.
 The programme is built so that a less powerhungry computer can recieve server start commands and then start up a more powerfull host that can run a minecraft server.

-For this small personal project bugs were acceptable and the project just needed to be done as soon as possible, since I was going away for a while and would not be able to finish the project for a couple of weeks.
-Thus the code is not refactored and the code is, at some places horribly nested to be able to not worry about fighting the borrow checker.
+The rust language was chosen since I wanted to become better at the language and wanted the program to have a small memory- and cpu footprint.

 ## Structure
-The project contains three subprogrammes:
+The project two subprogrammes:
-* discord_bot - Is used for the end user to input commands, eg. "/start_server"
+* orchestrator - Is used for the end user to input commands, eg. "/start_server".
+This program is also responsible for starting the host (via wake-on-lan) which runs the mchostd program.
-* mchostd - Is the daemon that recieves commands from the discord_bot via gRPC.
+* mchostd - Is ran on the host which should start and manage the minecraft servers.
+Recieves commands from the orchestrator.
-* mchost - Is used to configure the daemon.

 ## Environment variables
 Environment variables are loaded in from a .env file in the root of the project.
 Environment variables that are set before running the program take precedence over variables set in the .env file.